lholliger/bytebeam/README.md

 - [x] Give feedback after upload
     - Give status codes and more details rather than just a string
 - [x] Keepalive when doing reverse upload
+- [ ] File storage feature
+    - allows to host a file for a period of time to allow multiple downloads
+    - also allows for cache size to be much greater
+    - not default as it isnt needed for most use cases and is out of scope to a point
+    - option to emphemerally encrypt or keep longer term to limit server liability
+- [ ] Max cache size
+    - Each request gets 1/2-1/5 of the total remaining cache size perhaps?
+    - Resize when one request is completed?
+- [ ] Better user management
+    - [ ] Multiple authentication groups instead of default/auth
+    - [ ] Allow multiple keyservers
+- [ ] Handle versioning better (major/minor/patch etc)
+- [ ] Integration testing
+- [ ] Cache keyserver keys and update lazily instead of on restart
+    - [ ] Option to define cache timeout for each keyserver
+- [ ] Move away from depending on a reverse-proxy for security
+    - [ ] Possible internal SSL support
+    - [ ] Different form of encryption internally
+    - [ ] Post-quantum resistance
+    - [ ] Censorship resistance
+    - [ ] Server signing
+    - [ ] Client-side encryption
+        - Possibly do it with a pre-shared secret since things tend to be one-direction?
+        - is there an easy way to do key exchange without both people needing the client?
+        - Allow for decryption using built-in tools when downloading using openssl and curl
+- [ ] Client approval of downloads
+    - [ ] Require downloader/reverse uploader to sign or send info
+- [ ] Abuse prevention
+    - [ ] IP rate limiting
+    - [ ] Region blocking option
+    - [ ] Scanning detection
+    - [ ] MITM detection
+- [ ] Docs/Wiki instead of all readme